 Assessment and Certification

-Each successful candidate will receive certificates accredited through Highfield Qualifications.
-The First Aid at Work qualification is valid for 3 years.
-After which, a two-day refresher course is available for candidates who wish to continue practicing.
-Bear in mind, the refresher course requires candidates to have an in date First Aid at Work certificate.
+After passing, you’ll receive your certificate which is valid for 3 years.
+When your 3 years is up, a two-day refresher course is available if you wish to continue practicing.
+Bear in mind, the refresher course requires candidates to have an in-date First Aid at Work certificate.

 Who needs First Aid at Work training?

 First Aid at Work is suitable for any business or school.

 The in-depth content makes it ideal for higher risk environments and for managing first aid in the workplace.

 Your company’s risk assessments should identify your first aid requirements and outline the type and number of first aiders you require.

 If you are looking for guidance, look at the HSE’s recommendations in this advice sheet.

 If you are looking for a basic first aid course, consider our 1-day Emergency First Aid at Work course.